ionathanch/scraps/README.md

   that non-strictly positive inductive types with an impredicative universe yields `Void`.
 * StrictPositivity.agda: Same thing as above but in Agda.
 * NestedPositivity.v: Showing that if you don't respect nested positivity, you can derive `False` using impredicative `Prop`.
+* SizedFalse.agda: A few short proofs of false using sized types.

 ## Propositional Equality